Deposit forfeiture clauses let builders keep your earnest money if you do not close — even if the home has serious defects. Here is how they work.

 Imagine hiring an independent inspector who discovers active mold in the attic, hairline cracks in the foundation, or improperly installed electrical wiring that violates local building codes.
 Under a standard resale contract with a properly drafted inspection contingency, you would have the right to request repairs, negotiate a credit, or terminate the agreement and receive your deposit back.
 Under many new construction forfeiture clauses, you have no such right.
 The contract may acknowledge your ability to conduct an inspection.
 But it does not condition your obligation to close on the results of that inspection.
 The inspection is informational.
 It does not give you an exit.

 Some builders compound the problem by offering their own limited warranty as a substitute for pre-closing defect remediation.
 The logic, from the builder's perspective, is that any issues discovered before closing will be addressed under the builder's warranty after closing.
 But warranties are not guaranteed outcomes.
 They are promises governed by their own terms, limitations, and exclusions.
 And once you have closed, your leverage to compel repairs diminishes substantially.
+For a deeper look at how builder warranties interact with purchase agreements, see our new construction contract checklist.

 Real Cases: How This Plays Out